inexorgame-obsolete/wiki-mirror/Directory-Structure.md

 ## Media Repositories
 Since we split data files from the code files for using Git with less waiting time, we have 2+ repositories now for a single Inexor game.
-So you'll need to bring back the data repositories (data (required) , data-additional (optional), data-playground (optional), ..) with the code repo.
+So you'll need to bring back the data repositories (data (required) , data-additional (optional), ..) with the code repo.

 This is the structure you want: